From the site

 Ring of Kerry Experience.

-Start your day with a memorable ride on a horse-drawn jaunting car with the local Jarveys.
-Then take a leisurely excursion around the magnificent Ring of Kerry.
+Start your day with a memorable ride on a horse-drawn jaunting car with the local jarveys.
+Take a leisurely excursion around the magnificent Ring of Kerry.
 Here, mountains, valleys, lakes and sea blend into a landscape that is breathtaking beyond words.
 Journey past lush lakelands and around towering cliffs as you appreciate sweeping sea views.
 Continue through delightful villages like Sneem and cross the peat bogs of the Black Mountains to Moll’s Gap to admire Queen Victoria’s Ladies View.
 The rest of the afternoon is at leisure.
 Maybe take the opportunity to hire a bicycle and enjoy one of the many scenic trails around the lake or through the National Park?

-Around the Dingle Peninsula and on to Limerick.
+Around the Dingle Peninsula.

 In the morning, take to the wide skies, peaceful towns and coastal scenery of the Dingle Peninsula - the setting for the film Ryan’s Daughter.
 Drive to dramatic Slea Head at the peninsula’s far end, then continue through the picturesque thatched village of Adare and pass Limerick, famous for rhymes, before reaching your hotel located at the gateway to the Wild Atlantic Way, with access to the Dromoland Castle Estate.

-Drive to the Cliffs of Moher then on to Galway.
+The Cliffs of Moher and Galway.

 Journey to the Visitor Centre at the 700-foot Cliffs of Moher.
 Enjoy breathtaking views of the Clare Coast before a delightful drive through the strange, rocky landscape of the Burren to Galway Bay.
-On arrival, see the Lynch Memorial and Church of St. Nicholas, where Christopher Columbus reputedly prayed before his discovery of America.
+On arrival, see the Lynch Memorial and Church of St. Nicholas, where Christopher Columbus reputedly prayed before his voyages to America.
 See the Spanish Arch and Eyre Square, dedicated to the late US President, John F. Kennedy.

-Free day Galway or Aran Islands Experience.
+Free day Galway or Aran Islands.

 Spend a day at leisure to relax and enjoy Galway.
-Perhaps join an optional experience to the Aran Islands - a genuine highlight of the Wild Atlantic Way.
+Perhaps join an Optional Experience to the Aran Islands - a genuine highlight of the Wild Atlantic Way.
 With their cliffs and spectacular coastal views, the islands are a true Irish experience.

 Continue on to County Sligo, stopping at a peaceful churchyard in Drumcliffe to visit the final resting place of Ireland's famous poet, William Butler Yeats.
 Admire the Blue Stack Mountains of Donegal as you cross into Northern Ireland bound for the ancient walled city of 'Derry.'
 What better way to experience sightseeing than with one of Northern Ireland's best storytellers, Ronan, as he takes you on a tour inside the city walls, still topped with cannons.
 Walk down steep Shipquay Street, with its elegant Georgian houses, to the Gothic Guildhall.